After Placement of Dental Implants

 Some bleeding or redness in the saliva is normal for a few days.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes at a time.
 If bleeding continues please call for further instructions.

 Swelling is a normal occurrence after surgery.
-It will typically maximize in 24 hours.
+It will typically maximize in 48-72 hours.
 To minimize swelling, apply an ice bag, or a plastic bag, or towel filled with ice on the cheek in the area of surgery.
 Apply the ice intermittently, as much as possible, for the first 24 hours.
 The ice should be applied for 20 minutes and removed for 20 minutes.
 Be careful not to nap with the ice left in place.
+Injuries to facial nerves may occur when the ice is left in place continuously.

-You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
-For moderate pain, an over the counter pain medication such as Tylenol or Advil may be fully sufficient.
+You should begin taking pain medication as directed by the office.
+For moderate pain, an over the counter pain medication such as Tylenol or Advil may be enough.
 For severe pain, the prescribed medication should be taken as directed.
-Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.
+Do not take any medication if you are allergic or have been instructed by your doctor not to take it.

 Good oral hygiene is essential to good healing.
 Peridex rinse is frequently prescribed for oral surgery procedures.
 If you received a prescription, be sure to rinse for at least 30 seconds then spit it out.
-Warm salt water rinses (teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day, as well, especially after meals.
+Warm saltwater rinses (teaspoon of salt in a cup of warm water) may be used at least 4-5 times a day, as well, especially after meals.
 Brushing your teeth and the healing abutments is no problem.
 Be gentle initially with brushing the surgical areas.